 Consequently, the ACS devotes less than 0.1 percent of its budget to environmental and occupational causes of cancer.

 The same governments that condemn smoking also subsidize farmers to grow tobacco and profit from the sale of cigarettes.

-On each pack of cigarettes, governments receive 15 times more profit than the tobacco companies.
-Between 1999 and 2001, federal, state and local governments collected more than $29 billion annually in tobacco revenue — more than $630 for every American adult smoker each year.
+On each pack of cigarettes, governments receive 15 times more profit than tobacco companies receive.
+Between 1999 and 2001, U.S. federal, state and local governments collected more than $29 billion annually in tobacco revenue — more than $630 for every American adult smoker each year.
 The three levels of government pocket more tobacco revenue per minute ($55,872) than the average working family brings home in a year.(6)